4 Myths About Natural Teeth Whitening

 3 Myths About Natural Teeth Whitening

-There’s no lack of home remedies for teeth whitening on the internet.
-However, did you know that many of the popular remedies you see on social media (like activated charcoal) can actually wear away your enamel?
+There’s no lack of home remedies for how to get whiter teeth on the internet.
+However, did you know that many popular methods you see on social media (like activated charcoal) can actually wear away your enamel?
+Once you lose enamel, it’s gone for good, which is why it’s important to ask our Troy, MI, cosmetic dentist about the safer alternative: professional teeth whitening

-Myth #1: All Household Staples Safely Whiten Teeth
+Myth #1: Delicious Fruit Safely Whitens Teeth

 Enamel not only makes your teeth appear white, but protects the sensitive layer of dentin underneath.
 Once you wear away the enamel, you’re more vulnerable to tooth sensitivity and decay.